A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Introduction

-This work is structured as follows.
-In Section \ref{Sec: Problem Setting}, the distributionally robust problem formulation including indicator functions is introduced.
-Motivating problem classes are presented that can be modeled by the DRO formulation studied here.
-Section \ref{Sec: DRO reformulation} introduces a novel semiinfinite inner approximation of the corresponding robust counterpart together with a suitable discretization approach that leads to a finite-dimensional mixed-integer linear optimization model.
-Additionally, it is shown that its feasible solutions are also feasible for the original robust DRO model.
-It is proven that with discretization width tending to zero, an optimum solution of the inner approximation converges to an optimum of original robust counterpart.
+\Regie{Structure...} This work is structured as follows.
+In Section \ref{Sec: Problem Setting}, the distributionally robust problem formulation including indicator functions is introduced, together with motivating examples and how the considered ambiguity sets are modeled.
+Section \ref{sec:safe_approx} introduces a novel semi-infinite reformulation of the corresponding robust counterpart together with a suitable discretization approach that leads to a finite-dimensional safe approximation of the original DRO problem.
+In addition, it is proven that the inner problem can be approximated arbitrarily well, if the discretization size tends to zero.
+Section~\ref{sec:mip} presents a mixed-integer optimization model for the safe approximation that can be solved by standard modern software under mild assumptions.
 Computational results are given in Section \ref{Sec:comp-results}.
 As motivating application, a fundamental and difficult optimization task in material design is studied.
-It is argued that particle separation under uncertainty falls into the class of problems studied here, whereas known approaches fall short either in modelling capabilities or in quality of the obtained solutions.
-We will clarify this in the problem setting section.
-Using realistic settings, it turns out that the robust counterpart can be solved practically efficiently via the mixed-integer linear model from Section \ref{Sec: DRO reformulation}.
+It is shown that particle separation under uncertainty falls into the class of problems studied here, for which known approaches fall short either in modelling capabilities or in quality of the obtained solutions.
+Using realistic settings with real data, it turns out that the robust counterparts can be solved practically efficiently via the mixed-integer linear model.